Aeroluna/LunaCoopMod/README.md

   - Only targets units with less than 100 max hitpoints.

 Fun fact: Spawn Broodling was previously only casted on Siege Tanks.
 They explicitly target low health units because otherwise it would just be frustating getting your expensive units sniped without a counter.

+- Removed Detector from Oracles.

+A leftover from granting detection to Vorazun's Oracles.
+Vorazun is unaffected.

 ## Raynor